moriarty/my-ros-ws/README.md

 ## Care-O-Bot 3-1 instructions

-To save combile time on the Care-O-Bot, I've taken advantage of catkin workspace overlays.
+To save compile time on the Care-O-Bot, I've taken advantage of catkin workspace overlays.

 ### Structure and Usage